emma-dougherty/codocato_front-end/README.md

 https://user-images.githubusercontent.com/101479360/181003089-deeef13e-386e-42a9-9880-dfb0a5358637.mp4

 N.B.
-Everything's a bit sped up in the vid so that you can see the whole thing!
+Everything's a bit sped up in the vid so that you can see the whole thing.

 # Codo Cato